 In addition to the lifestyle changes mentioned above, a key part of preventing and treating postpartum incontinence is getting women into pelvic floor PT sooner rather than later.
 In a perfect world, every woman would have a pelvic PT examination before getting pregnant, get an evaluation during pregnancy, and continue pelvic floor PT through postpartum.
 If we made pelvic floor PT a routine part of women’s healthcare, there would be much lower instances of pelvic organ prolapse and urinary incontinence.

 Postpartum incontinence should not be taken lightly.
-Women need to advocate for themselves before, during, and after pregnancy to make sure they are healing quickly and properly.
-This will also help make sure that any immediate issues experienced after delivery do not become long-term problems.
+Women must advocate for themselves before, during, and after pregnancy to ensure they are healing quickly and properly.
+This will also help ensure that any immediate issues experienced after delivery do not become long-term problems.